rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 | **Deterministic** | Prior work <d-cite key="chen2018neural"></d-cite>  | Ours <d-cite key="karczewski2025diffusion"></d-cite>     |
 | **Stochastic**    | Ours <d-cite key="karczewski2025diffusion"></d-cite>    | Ours <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>     |

 Previously, log-density was only measurable for deterministic sampling with original dynamics.
-In <d-cite key="karczewski2025diffusion"></d-cite>, we extend this to deterministic sampling under modified dynamics and stochastic sampling under original dynamics.<d-footnote> Interestingly, we show in <d-cite key="karczewski2025diffusion"></d-cite> that once the true score function is replaced with the approximate one, the log-density estimate becomes biased.
+In <d-cite key="karczewski2025diffusion"></d-cite>, we extend this to deterministic sampling under any dynamics and stochastic sampling under original dynamics.<d-footnote> Interestingly, we show in <d-cite key="karczewski2025diffusion"></d-cite> that once the true score function is replaced with the approximate one, the log-density estimate becomes biased.
 We derive the exact formula for this bias and show that it goes to zero when the score function estimation error does.</d-footnote>

-In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we further generalize this to stochastic sampling with modified dynamics, deriving the evolution of log-density using the general **Itô's Lemma** and the **Fokker-Planck equation**.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we further generalize this to stochastic sampling with any dynamics.
 One can see that since stochastic trajectories are a strict generalization of determinic ones (vanishing diffusion term), the method for log-density estimation for any stochastic trajectory is a strict generalization of all the other ones.
 Specifically, we provide a general formula for how $$\log p_t(\mathbf{x}_t)$$ evolves for any process $$\mathbf{x}$$ given by: